 Duties of authors

-The corresponding author is responsible for having ensured that this agreement has been reached, that all authors have agreed to be so listed and approved the manuscript submission to the journal, and for managing all communication between the journal and all co-authors, before and after publication.
-Any changes to the author list after submission, such as a change in the order of the authors, or the deletion or addition of authors, needs to be approved by every author.
+The corresponding author is responsible for ensuring that this agreement has been reached, that all authors have agreed to be so listed and approved the manuscript submission to the journal, and for managing all communication between the journal and all co-authors, before and after publication.
+Any changes to the author list after submissions, such as a change in the order of the authors, or the deletion or addition of authors, need to be approved by every author.
 The corresponding author is solely responsible for communicating with the journal.
-The corresponding author also must clearly identify at submission any material within the manuscript that has previously been published elsewhere by other authors (for example, figures) and provide written permission from those authors and/or publishers, as appropriate, for the re-use of such material.
+The corresponding author also must identify at submission any material within the manuscript that has previously been published elsewhere by other authors (for example, figures) and provide written permission from those authors and/or publishers, as appropriate, for the re-use of such material.
 After acceptance, the proof is sent to the corresponding author, who circulates it to all coauthors and deals with the journal on their behalf; the journal will not necessarily correct errors after publication if they result from errors that were present on a proof that was not shown to coauthors before publication.
-The corresponding author is responsible for the accuracy of all content in the proof, in particular that names of coauthors are present and correctly spelled, and that addresses and affiliations are current.
+The corresponding author is responsible for the accuracy of all content in the proof, particularly that the names of coauthors are present and correctly spelt and that addresses and affiliations are current.

 Duties of peer reviewers

 The reviewers will treat any submitted manuscripts as confidential documents.
-Reviews should be conducted objectively and any observations should be supported by clear arguments, for use by the authors in improving their manuscript.
-Any selected referee who feels unqualified to review the manuscript or cannot provide a prompt review, should in due time send a notification of withdrawal from the review process to the editors.
+Reviews should be conducted objectively, and any observations should be supported by clear arguments for use by the authors in improving their manuscript.
+Any selected referee who feels unqualified to review the manuscript or cannot provide a prompt review should, in due time, send a notification of withdrawal from the review process to the editors.
 Reviews will be expected to be professional, honest, courteous, prompt, and constructive.
-Reviewer should informed editor about redundant publication and suspected plagiarism.
-Reviewers should not consider manuscripts in which they have conflicts of interest connected to the papers.
-Reviewers are welcome to recommend a particular course of action, but they should bear in mind that the other reviewers of a particular paper may have different technical expertise and/or views, and the editors may have to make a decision based on conflicting advice.
-The reviewer should comment accurately and constructively upon the quality of the author's interpretation of the data, including acknowledgment of its limitations.
-The reviewer has to comments on any ethical concerns raised by the study, or any possible evidence of low standards of scientific conduct.
+A reviewer should inform the editor about redundant publication and suspected plagiarism.
+Reviewers should not consider manuscripts with conflicts of interest connected to the papers.
+Reviewers are welcome to recommend a particular course of action, but they should bear in mind that the other reviewers of a particular paper may have different technical expertise and/or views, and the editors may have to decide based on conflicting advice.
+The reviewer should comment accurately and constructively upon the quality of the author's interpretation of the data, including acknowledgement of its limitations.
+The reviewer has to comment on any ethical concerns raised by the study or any possible evidence of low standards of scientific conduct.
 Confidential comments to the editor are welcome, but it is helpful if the main points are stated in the comments for transmission to the authors.
-The reviewers should provide the editor the proper context and perspective to make a decision on acceptance (and/or revision) of the manuscript.
+The reviewers should provide the editor with the proper context and perspective to decide on the manuscript's acceptance (and/or revision).

-The Publisher and the Journal do not discriminate on the basis of age, color, religion, creed, disability, marital status, veteran status, national origin, race, gender, genetic predisposition or carrier status, or sexual orientation in its publishing programs, services and activities.
+The Publisher and the Journal do not discriminate based on age, color, religion, creed, disability, marital status, veteran status, national origin, race, gender, genetic predisposition or carrier status, or sexual orientation in its publishing programs, services and activities.